• Skip to primary navigation

 And more important than that, like most boxes from these lesser-known electronics brands, this box won’t unlock the major streaming services in 4K.
 You will only be able to watch Netflix and Amazon Prime Video in HD.
 It also doesn’t deliver any Dolby Digital Sound options.

 For these reasons, our advice is that the Easytone is a good affordable option if you have a non-4K home setup you need to smartify.
-The fact is, if you have splurged on a 4K TV and great sound system, you are going to need to splurge on a better Android TV box.
+The fact is, if you have splurged on a 4K TV and a great sound system, you are going to need to splurge on a better Android TV box.
 What’s the point if you can’t watch all the latest Netflix releases in 4K and make the most of your surround sound system?

 Let’s take a closer look so you can decide if this Android TV box is right for you.

 We award the Easytone Android 10.0 TV Box 3 stars out of 5.
+If you are looking for an affordable Android TV box to upgrade your basic, non-4K home entertainment system, it is a good choice.

 If you are looking for an affordable Android TV box to upgrade your basic, non-4K home entertainment system, it is a good choice.
 It has a pretty good CPU, though not as good as you would get if you spent $20 to $30 more.
 But it does run on the latest Android 10.0 operating system, which means very few glitches and it should run the most up-to-date apps smoothly.

 The result is the potential to deliver 4K at 60 frames per second.
-I say potential, because while you will be able to watch your own content at this nice 4K quality, you will be limited to watching anything on the major streaming services – yes, I am talking about Netflix and Amazon Prime Video – in HD.
+I say potential because while you will be able to watch your own content at this nice 4K quality, you will be limited to watching anything on the major streaming services – yes, I am talking about Netflix and Amazon Prime Video – in HD.
 This isn’t because the box can’t deliver, but rather, it is an administrative problem.
 But the fact remains that you will miss out!

 There is also no Dolby Digital Sound, no voice control (though it does come with a mini-keyboard, which is incredibly useful when it comes to searching), and no smart home integrations.